ExtractPDF4J/ExtractPDF4J/README.md

 # ExtractPDF4J

 A production-focused **Java** library for extracting **tables** and structured data from PDFs.
-This README mirrors the actual code in `package io.github.mehulimukherjee` while keeping the same depth and clarity as a full, project-level README.
+This README mirrors the actual code in `package io.github.extractpdf4j` while keeping the same depth and clarity as a full, project-level README.

 > Built on PDFBox (text extraction & rendering), OpenCV (grid/lines), and optional OCR (Tesseract/Leptonica via Bytedeco).